 Cyber Monday is the perfect occasion to sell more items while customers are still in the spirits of Black Friday.
 According to research, in-store spending is slowly increasing while Cyber Monday sales grew by 12%.
 Brick-and-mortar stores must adapt to fulfill the needs of internet buyers while maintaining a competitive advantage in order to compete during Cyber Monday.
 What strategies can retailers use to achieve this?
-Here are 4 strategies to help physical store retailers compete successfully and attract more customers on Cyber Monday.
+Here are 4 strategies to help physical store retailers compete successfully and attract customers in Cyber Monday.

 Sales that are exclusive to the in-store shopping experience can help you attract more foot traffic.
 On Cyber Monday, businesses can promote the sales on your website, so that online shoppers are tempted to visit your business to see what additional discounts they may find.
 To increase foot traffic, you can also offer limited product drops in-store.